timeplus-io/docs/docs/ingest-api.md

 ```

 Just make sure all columns in the target stream are specified with proper value in the request body.

+### Push data to a single column stream

+It's a common pratice to create a stream in Timeplus with a single `string` column, called `raw` You can put JSON objects in this column then extract value, or put the raw log message in this column.

+If you set Content-Type header to `text/plain`, then depending on the URL, Timeplus can treat the entire POST message as a single event or each line as an event.
+In either case, the data will be put in the `raw` column.
+If you have to create column name differently, please contact us for support.

+* If the URL ends with `ingest?format=raw`, then the entire body in the POST request will be put in the `raw` column.
+* If the URL ends with `ingest?format=lines`, then each line in the POST body will be put in the `raw` column.

 ### Push  data  without repeating the columns